ibm-cloud-docs/solution-tutorials/infrastructure-as-code-terraform.md

 **Verify VM**

-1. Using the left side menu, click on **Infrastructure** to view the list of virtual server devices.
+1. On the left side menu, click on **Infrastructure** to view the list of virtual server devices.
 2. Click **Devices** -> **Device List** to find the server created.
 You should see your server device listed.
 3. Click on the server to view more information on the server configuration.
 Looking at the screenshot below, we can see that the server is successfully created. ![Source Control URL](images/solution10/configuration.png)
 4. Next, let's test the server in the web browser.
 Open the server public IP address in the web browser.
 You should see the server default installation page like below.![Source Control URL](images/solution10/LAMP.png)